yashkothari21/habit-tracker/backend/README.md

 ## Project Overview

 This is the backend for the **Habit Tracker Application**, a FastAPI-based API that allows users to track their daily habits.
 Users can add habits, update their progress, and view their tracking history.
-The application uses SQLite as the database and Tortoise ORM for database interactions.
+The application uses SQLite as the database and Tortoise ORM for database interactions, with Aerich for managing database migrations.

 ## Project Structure